 The public key can be made freely available to anyone who wants to send you a message, while the private key is a secret that only you know.
 While this is a bit more complicated, it provides an added level of security over symmetric encryption.

-Asymmetric cryptography is more secure than symmetric cryptography due to its use of a public and private key for the cryptography process.
+Asymmetric cryptography is more secure than symmetric cryptography due to its use of public and private keys for the cryptography process.

 It eliminates the need to share a single key, making it more secure than symmetric cryptography.

 Asymmetric cryptography is a more mathematically complex form of cryptography than symmetric, with more overhead, meaning the encryption and decryption processes take longer, slowing data transmission by a bit.